thenewboston-developers/thenewboston-Backend/BUSINESS_REQUIREMENTS.md

 - Payouts and prize pool (guaranteed minimum and current totals based on registered players; winner takes all).
 - Total time per player.
 - Max spend (TNB) per game (fixed at 0; special moves disabled).
-- Registered player list (avatar, username, ELO).
+- Registered player list (avatar, username, current ELO).

 If the user is registered:
 - Display their wins/losses, current round, and next opponent.

 When the tournament ends:
-- Display final results for all players.
+- Display final results for all players, including placement and elimination round.
 - Highlight the winner with a trophy graphic.

 Visibility: